Back to Louisiana

 What This Bill Does

-• Creates a Task Force on Blockchain and Digital Innovation to examine the use, development, regulation, economic impact, and potential risks and benefits of blockchain technology.
+• Creates the Task Force on Blockchain and Digital Innovation to examine how blockchain technology can affect businesses and the economy.

 • Requires the task force to submit a report with recommendations by May 1, 2027.